pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 <br>
 <br>
 <br>
-By the way, I should write an article of National Geographic Labeling and Label's priority rule someday.
+By the way, I should write an article about National Geographic Labeling and Label's priority rule someday.
 <br>
 <br>
 <br>